Siuumanth/MARVEL/Level-2-/level2.md.md

 Since this is my first time getting into Amazon Web Services (AWS), I started my learning the fundamentals of Cloud Computing with AWS before I went ahead with this task.
 I first learnt about the AWS console, then gained knowledge about core services like EC2 instances, Dynamo DB, S3 buckets, etc. Next I went on to learning serverless computing with AWS lambda.
 ### **Serverless with AWS**
 It sounds like there are no servers, but it just means that you don't have to **manage servers**—AWS, GCP or any cloud service will handle them for us.
-We just write our code normally and it runs **only when it is needed**, responding to events.
-AWS automatically manages the infrastructure, scaling, and execution of our defined functions in response to triggers.
-**FaaS or Function as a Service**  is a part of serverless architecture.
+We just write our code normally and it runs **only when it is needed**. **FaaS or Function as a Service**  is a part of serverless architecture.
 It is a way to achieve it, by breaking our apps into small, independent functions, that run only when triggered.
-We pay only when we use it.
 ### **AWS Lambda**
 It is the **FaaS platform of AWS**.
 We can define a function, upload it and AWS runs when its triggered.
 To get started, I followed the AWS' official tutorial on creating a simple "Hello World" function for testing.
 Next, I went ahead creating the Chat App.